 - Get regular acupuncture treatments!
 Acupuncture has been shown in research to reduce A1C, regulate hormones like insulin, and help the body process glucose.

 Completely changing the way you eat and breaking bad habits can be very difficult and kicking the sugar addiction can be as challenging as a drug addiction, but that highlights how important it is.
 You do not need any food or substance to have that kind of hold over your life and your health.
 You also don’t want to go down the road of diabetes and lifetime of medications and side effects, nerve damage, kidney failure, loss of eyesight, amputations.
 It’s not a pretty picture and is unfortunately the reality for too many Americans right now.
 Get help today to start making positive changes in your life.
-Contact Dr. Gaffney through the Connect tab for an appointment.
+Contact Dr. Gaffney through the connect tab or make an appointment online.